// Portfolio — 2026

 Approach

-Led a 12-week experiment testing lightweight interventions before committing.
+I led a 12-week experiment testing lightweight interventions before committing.
 Intentional operating rhythms, async delivery, and clearer accountability — focused on decision velocity, not coordination overhead.

 What changed